Coronavirus COVID-19 Updates: uc.edu/publichealth

 Students are trained to combine cutting-edge molecular and cellular biology with an understanding of disease mechanisms.

 Who should apply?Senior undergraduate students in the biological sciences (see pre-requisites) who have an interest in applied medical science.
-However, the Program has also accepted medical doctors, medical laboratory technicians, and veterinarians wishing to pursue a research degree.
+However, the Program has also accepted medical doctors, medical laboratory technicians,

 Duration of Study:Most students take five years to complete the program.
 During this time, the students receive a stipend of $30,000/year, health insurance, and complete tuition remission.